 What are drying coats for dogs?

 They work because they are made from fabrics that have the ability to soak up moisture in Fido’s fur.
-These fabrics must be absorbent and usually made from a microfibre or cotton towelling mix, even sometimes bamboo, which has soft edge properties and is becoming extremely popular due to its softness against the skin.
-Yes, they even make human clothes from bamboo fibres as it is warm yet breathable.
+These fabrics are usually made from a microfibre or soft cotton towelling mix, even sometimes bamboo, which has soft edge properties and is becoming extremely popular due to its softness against the skin.

-The best drying coats usually offer a double layer, with the first being closest to the skin and absorbing most of the moisture; the second layer will absorb less and prevent it from returning to the pups fur.
+The best dog drying coats usually offer a double layer of soft cotton microfibre, with the first being closest to the skin and absorbing most of the moisture; the second layer will absorb less and prevent it from returning to the pups fur.
 The better the fabric is at water retention, the better the coat.

 Many have velcro straps to keep them in place, leaving the front and back legs free for ease of movement.

-Some coats are like human bathrobes and meant to be used indoors after a walk, while others combine an outdoor jacket with a warm, absorbent fleece underlayer perfect for keeping your four-legged friend warm after a trip to the beach or chilly winter dip.
+Some good dog drying coats are like human bathrobes and meant to be used indoors after a walk, while others combine an outdoor jacket with a warm, fleece underlayer perfect for keeping your four-legged friend warm after a trip to the beach or chilly winter dip.
 No more sat shivering on the way home.

-A drying bag is different as the dog would need to stay in the bag and is restricted in its movements.
-A coat, on the other hand, allows the dog to move freely while absorbing the moisture.
+A drying bag is different as the dog would need to stay in the dog bag and is restricted in its movements.
+A good dog coat like these, on the other hand, allows the dog to move freely while absorbing moisture.

 Have you ever wondered why wet animals smell so bad?